bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 * Helmet for new promo pages
 * Location replace for 404, deprecated, and new promo pages

+* Marketing toggle and root home key are the same

 * Marketing scroll useEffect is really just for pitch
     * Change from being marketing children to scroll and nav children